Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Discussion

 \section{Discussion}

+We observe consistent, significant gains with self-critique strategies over baselines. \Cref{tab:aggregate_gain} shows that \EPSEMCRIT{} improves over \EPLABEL{} on 32 of 42 (model, dataset) points.
+The remaining 10 non-improving cases are not randomly distributed; they cluster into three interpretable groups, each with an independent explanation.

+\textbf{Llama 4 Scout} Four non-improving cases involve Llama 4 Scout (Multi-Condition Ranking, PubMed, Steam Pref, and Anime Pref).
+This is consistent with its low average suggestibility of 56.2\% (\Cref{tab:suggestibility}), which limits its ability to benefit from any in-context guidance, critiques included.
+Low suggestibility appears to impose a ceiling on gains from memory augmentation regardless of critique quality.

+\textbf{Reasoning models on preference data} Four cases involve reasoning models on preference datasets: GPT-5 on Anime Pref and Movie Pref, and Qwen3-thinking on Anime Pref and Book Pref (the latter a tie).
+On these datasets \EPLABEL{} already yields substantial gains over \ZEROSHOT{} --- 8-20 absolute points across the affected model-dataset pairs --- and our token analysis in \Cref{sec:token_analysis} shows both models reduce thinking tokens substantially when critiques are provided.
+Taken together, this suggests these reasoning models perform critique-like reasoning internally over retrieved examples, making explicit critiques largely redundant for accuracy while still delivering the efficiency benefits documented in \Cref{sec:token_analysis}.

+\textbf{PubMed} The remaining two cases are both on PubMed, for Qwen3-instruct and Qwen3-thinking, consistent with the pattern identified in \Cref{sec:main_results}: PubMed saw the least improvement across all models compared with both \ZEROSHOT{} and \EPLABEL{}.
+PubMed requires very specific factual knowledge that is rarely shared across questions, limiting how much critiques generated on training examples can transfer to test questions.

+Each of the three groups points to a different boundary condition on the method: model suggestibility limitations, high token limits that permit internal critique-like reasoning, and domain structure that limits cross-instance transfer of critiques.
+None of the failures reflect random noise.

-Our findings reveal a consistent pattern where episodic memory strategies (\EPCRIT{}) outperformed semantic memory approaches (\SEMCRIT{}) across most experimental conditions.
-This preference for concrete, contextual examples over generalized insights reflects a fundamental distinction between lazy and eager generalization strategies.
+A second major pattern we observed was the consistent preference for episodic over semantic memory.
+This reflects a fundamental distinction between lazy and eager generalization strategies.
 Much like k-nearest neighbor methods, which often outperform regression-based approaches when training data is abundant, our lazy-learning episodic method has the advantage of not needing to commit to learning the full function over the entire domain.
 Instead, it learns only a local approximation to the function at the current query point, allowing for greater flexibility and specificity that may be lost during semantic abstraction.